killthekitten/kirshatrov-com/_posts/2018-07-20-redis-job-queue.md

 Notice that the `<job id>` stays in the list, but it's marked as "done" so it wouldn't be processed more than once.
 It will be cleaned up later when another worker takes a "done" job.

 I've been amazed how completely different this Redis keys setup is!
-It allows carmine's message queue to be **fault-tolerant**: if a worker dequeued a job but died later and didn't mark it as "done", it will be processed by another worker after the lock expires.
+It allows carmine's message queue to be **resilient** by default: if a worker dequeued a job but died later and didn't mark it as "done", it will be processed by another worker after the lock expires.

 Of course you can still do the hack the same feature into Resque, but with its keys structure the implementation would be orders of magnitude more complex (we actually did that at Shopify).